EbtihalSherif/Mars-Rover/README.md

 ![moved-rover](https://raw.githubusercontent.com/EbtihalSherif/Mars-Rover/main/images/moved%20rover.PNG)

-Note: as long the api is on any call or command given to the api will take the last position and direction of the rover
+Note: as long the API is on , any request or command given to the API will take the last position and direction of the rover